Man Law Mondays

 Posted by Brian Newman on November 26, 2012

 Posted in: Chicks.
-Leave a Comment
+1 Comment

 To preface the true point of this article, many of you may be asking yourself, “what is a side?”
 A “Side” refers to each side of a record.
 The cats and hats used to say, “Hey, let’s go listen to some sides!”
 Music can move mountains and if it can do that, it can also help you get the courage to spend quality time with someone you care about.
 There’s nothing like relaxing on the couch with your woman, a nice bottle or cocktail shaker and listening to some sides.
 So turn off the boob tube, make some drinks and get to work!

 Great music is the key to lots of things in life.
 One of them being the ability to drive the ladies crazy.
-After you went on enough dates and jumped through enough hoops to get her back to your place for a nightcap, you can’t just put on the radio and expect “Hot 97″ to set the mood for you, you got to have something that makes her feel comfortable and pulls on her heartstrings.
+After you went on enough dates and jumped through enough hoops to get her back to your place for a nightcap, you can’t just put on the radio and expect “Hot 97” to set the mood for you, you got to have something that makes her feel comfortable and pulls on her heartstrings.
 If you have the luxury of being able to sing love songs directly to them from the stage your golden.
 But whether you are a performer or not, having a stable of excellent records in your arsenal is essential in closing the deal with any woman.
 Having a record player that works and enough vinyl to keep it spinning is always a sexy thing to a girl, but if all you got is the Itunes it’s all good.
 Just hit play and start dancing.

 Fred & Adelle-w